hizurk1/vocaday_app/README.md

 - ### Flutter Gen:

-    If you add any files to `assets` folder, then you would need to add its path to generated class (to avoid hard-code), run those commands below in order:
+    If you add any files to the `assets` folder, then you would need to add its path to the generated class (to avoid hard-code), run those commands below in order:

    Activate [flutter_gen](https://pub.dev/packages/flutter_gen) (only once):